Tom Turnipseed: Career and political campaigns

 Turnipseed was elected to the South Carolina Senate, serving from 1976 to 1980.
-That year he was the Democratic nominee for South Carolina's 2nd congressional district.
-He was defeated by the incumbent Republican Floyd D. Spence, a former Democrat and lawyer from Columbia who benefited from the Ronald Reagan presidential campaign that year.
+In 1980 he was the Democratic nominee for South Carolina's 2nd congressional district.
+He was defeated by incumbent Republican Floyd D. Spence, a former Democrat and lawyer from Columbia who benefited from the Ronald Reagan presidential campaign that year.
 In the Spence-Turnipseed race, Republican strategist Lee Atwater planted questions with reporters about Turnipseed's treatment as a teenager for depression, and repeatedly stated that he was "hooked up to jumper cables".
-Turnipseed had discussed his electroshock treatments in media interviews prior to the race, but the issue soon received much wider publicity due to Atwater's efforts and ultimately doomed his re-election bid.
-A decade later, as Atwater was battling a late stage cancer that eventually claimed his life, he wrote to Turnipseed to ask for forgiveness for his actions; Turnipseed accepted his apology and later attended his funeral.
+Turnipseed had discussed his electroshock treatments in media interviews prior to the race, but the issue soon received much wider publicity due to Atwater's efforts and ultimately doomed his election bid.
+A decade later, as Atwater was battling a late stage cancer that eventually claimed his life, he wrote to Turnipseed to ask for forgiveness for his actions; Turnipseed accepted Atwater's apology and later attended his funeral.

-In 1982, Turnipseed lost a Democratic runoff election for Lieutenant Governor of South Carolina to Michael R. Daniel.
-Frye Gaillard of the Charlotte Observer described him as "angry and shrill, and even some of the people who agreed with him finally wished he'd go away.
+In 1982, Turnipseed lost a Democratic primary runoff for Lieutenant Governor of South Carolina to Michael R. Daniel.
+Frye Gaillard of the Charlotte Observer described Turnipseed as "angry and shrill, and even some of the people who agreed with him finally wished he'd go away.
 He tried to change his style for [this] campaign, but it was apparently too late.
 That's a shame, however, because politics can do with a little more passion.
 And particularly so when that sense of being right comes, as Turnipseed's did, from a deeply felt knowledge of what it means to be wrong."

 In 1998, Turnipseed ran unsuccessfully as a Democrat for Attorney General of South Carolina.
-Though he won twenty-six counties and finished with more than 46 percent of the vote, Turnipseed was defeated by the incumbent Republican Charlie Condon.
+Though he won twenty-six counties and finished with more than 46 percent of the vote, he was defeated by incumbent Republican Charlie Condon.
 However, the Republican governor, David Beasley, was unseated that year, and the GOP failed in its last attempt to unseat U.S. Senator Fritz Hollings.